Philadelphia Chinese Lantern Festival in Franklin Square

 The festival also promises entertainment to accompany the festival, with performances that are to include awe-inspiring acrobatics and folk dance performances.

-The park will also overflow with dining options that celebrate classic Asian cooking and American fare.
-Returning this year is the Dragon Beer Garden, an alfresco drinking-and-dining space surrounded by huge lanterns.
+Dining options will be in abundance, too, that celebrate classic Asian cooking and American fare.
+Returning this year is the Dragon Beer Garden, an al fresco drinking-and-dining space surrounded by huge lanterns.
 Unlike last year, though, the beer garden will be open nightly with craft beer, cocktails and fare for the whole family.

 To learn more about the Philadelphia Chinese Lantern Festival, click the button below.